Calibrated Model Criticism Using Split Predictive Checks: Experiments

 The birthday data consists of the number of births per day in the United Stats for the years 1969--1988.\footnote{Data source: National Vital Statistics System natality data, as provided by Google BigQuery and exported to cvs by Chris Mulligan (sum data http://chmullig.com/wp-content/uploads/2012/06/births.csv) and Robert Kern (whole time series http://www.mechanicalkern.com/static/birthdates-1968-1988.csv).} We discuss two Gaussian process models from \citet[Chap.~21.2, pp.~507]{Gelman:2013}: Model 1 fits the long-term trend using an exponentiated quadratic kernel $k(x, x') = \sigma^2\exp(-\frac{\Vert x - x' \Vert^2}{2c^2})$; Model 6 uses a carefully designed kernel which contains seasonal, day-of-week, and day-of-year effects.
-To assess how well the model captures the correlation structure of the time-series data, we employ graphical checks as well as lag 1 to 30 autocorrelation coefficients as statistics for computing $p$-values.
+To assess how well the model captures the correlation structure of the time-series data, we employ lag 1 to 30 autocorrelation coefficients as statistics.

-\paragraph*{Model 1} The graphical predictive checks in \cref{fig:birth_model_fit} indicate that, for Model 1, interpolation (interpolated single SPC, \cref{fig:birth_model1_spcint}) and replication (PPC, \cref{fig:birth_model1_ppc}) generate some outliers and fail to capture the two ``bands'' of data, with many predicted observations between the two bands.
-The accuracy of extrapolation (extrapolated single SPC, \cref{fig:birth_model1_spcext}) appears quite poor.
-The apparent inadequacies of Model 1 are confirmed by the $p$-values for all three predictive checks, as shown in \cref{fig:birth_model1_lag}.
-Notably, however, the extrapolated single SPC fails to reject for lags equal to $7i \pm 1$ for $i \in \{0, 1, 2, 3, 4\}$, which suggests a potential improvement to Model 1 by adding day-of-week effects.
+As shown in \cref{fig:birth_model1_lag}, Model 1 fails all three checks.
+The extrapolated single SPC fails to reject for lags equal to $7i \pm 1$ for $i \in \{0, 1, 2, 3, 4\}$, which suggests a potential improvement to Model 1 by adding day-of-week effects.
+With the improvement in Model 6, we can see in \cref{fig:birth_model6_lag} that the extrapolated single SPC rejects for all lags greater than zero, while for many lags PPC and interpolated single SPC fail to reject.
+Large interpolated single SPC $\p$-values suggest that Model 6 can understand the autocorrelation on the number of births per day well, while extrapolated single SPC $\p$-values reveal a poor performance of Model 6 on predicting the autocorrelation effects for data.

-\paragraph*{Model 6} The graphical checks for Model 6 indicate that for interpolation (\cref{fig:birth_model6_spcint}) and replication (\cref{fig:birth_model6_ppc}) the fit is better than for Model 1, with noticeably fewer outliers and predicted observations between the two bands.
-However, the accuracy of extrapolation (\cref{fig:birth_model6_spcext}) remains quite poor.
-The findings of the graphical checks are generally confirmed by the $p$-values shown in \cref{fig:birth_model6_lag}: for many lags PPC and interpolated single SPC fail to reject while the extrapolated single SPC rejects for all lags greater than zero.